Hammond arson case: 2016 occupation of the Malheur National Wildlife Refuge

 On January 2, 2016, an armed group affiliated with the private U.S. militia movement held a peaceful march in protest of the Hammonds' prison sentences.
 Afterwards, several members of the group, consisting of Bundy, Payne, Jon Ritzheimer, and armed associates separated from the protest crowd at some point during the day and proceeded to the Malheur National Wildlife Refuge, 30 mi away.
 The militants settled into the refuge and set up defensive positions.
-The Hammonds were convicted of arson on federal land, sentenced to five years' imprisonment, and sought clemency from the U.S. president.
+On January 4, the Hammonds turned themselves in at a California federal prison facility after being convicted of arson on federal land, sentenced to five years' imprisonment, and sought clemency from the U.S. president.

 Bundy said he began leading the occupation after receiving a divine message ordering him to do so.
 The militant group demanded that the federal government of the United States cede ownership of the refuge, and expressed willingness to engage in armed conflict.
 For a time, the government and police did not engage directly with the militia.

 Dwight and Steven Hammond disavowed the occupation of the refuge.
 They voluntarily reported to begin serving the remainder of their respective prison sentences.

 On January 26, Bundy and four other militants were arrested on U.S. Route 395 about 48 mi north of the occupation.
 One militant was lightly wounded during the arrest, and another, Robert "LaVoy" Finicum, was shot and killed by law enforcement officers while he was reportedly reaching for his gun.
 Several other arrests followed, and on February 11, the occupation ended when the last four militants surrendered to police.
 A total of 26 people, including Bundy and Payne, were charged under federal law with a single count of felony conspiracy, though more charges may be brought in due course.

 On October 27, 2016, Bundy and 6 other defendants were acquitted in Federal District Court of all charges of conspiracy and weapons violations.
 In August 2017, two other defendants were acquitted in Las Vegas district court on most charges, and deadlocked on the remaining charges.
 On January 8, 2018, a federal judge in Las Vegas dismissed all charges against Clive Bundy and his sons, Ammon and Ryan.
 Judge Gloria M. Navarro of Federal District Court, in a ruling from the bench, said that the government’s missteps in withholding evidence against the three Bundy family members and a supporter, Ryan W. Payne, were so grave that the indictment against them would be dismissed.